destroyedlolo/Marcel/Modules/mod_RFXtrx/README.md

 - **Stop** or **My** : stop a shutter in motion or ask it to move to *my* preset position.
 - **Up** : open a shutter
 - **Down** : close a shutter
-- **Program** : associate a shutter with corresponding address (hardly untested)
+- **Program** : associate a shutter with the corresponding address (hardly untested)

 ## Error condition

-An error condition is associated to each section, individually.
-It is raised if a technical issue prevents to read data and is cleared as soon as an attempt succeed.
+An error condition is associated with each section, individually.
+It is raised if a technical issue prevents reading data and is cleared as soon as an attempt succeeds.

 Error condition is exposed to Lua by **RTSCmd:inError()**.